 The important thing to note is the drive number and also the partition labels.
 If you have a second drive in your computer that has movies on it, for example, it would most likely be titled something like Drive 1 Partition 1: Movies - so make sure to avoid that if you want to keep your movies safe.

-I’m not responsible for any data loss that may happen, make sure you have your data safe.
+Richard Tech is not responsible for any data loss that may happen, make sure you have your data safe.

 In my case here, you can see that Drive 0 is the drive I will be installing to.
 For a new Windows installation I like to delete all the existing partitions for the drive that I am going to be installing to so the partition layout is optimal for Windows.